nix-community/NixOS-WSL/README.rst

 the `Nix installation guide <https://nixos.org/guides/install-nix.html>`_ if that's not the case.

-If you have a flakes-enabled Nix, you can use the following command to buld your own tarball instead of relying on a prebuilt one::
+If you have a flakes-enabled Nix, you can use the following command to build your own tarball instead of relying on a prebuilt one::

    nix build github:Trundle/NixOS-WSL#nixosConfigurations.mysystem.config.system.build.tarball